Consensys/quorum-kubernetes/README.md

 It is recommended you follow this approach as well in your production setups and where possible use Service Accounts to secure deployments & statefulsets.
 We make use of these extensively.

-#### Monitoring:
-The example setups all have our custom Grafana [dashboards](https://grafana.com/orgs/pegasyseng) to make monitoring of the nodes and network easier.

-We use the default ports 3000 for grafana and 9090 for prometheus deployments, and the respective Nodeport services use ports 30030 and 30090.
-Credentials are `admin:password` Open the 'Besu Dashboard' to see the status of the nodes on your network.
-If you do not see the dashboard, click on Dashboards -> Manage and select the dashboard from there

-Please configure the kubernetes scraper and grafana security to suit your requirements, Grafana supports [multiple options](https://grafana.com/docs/grafana/latest/auth/overview/) that can be configured using env vars

-#### Ingress Controllers:

-If you require the use of ingress controllers for the RPC calls or the monitoring dashboards, we have provided [examples](./ingress) with rules that are configured to do so.

-Please use these as a reference and develop solutions to match your network topology and requirements.

 #### Network Topology and High Availability requirements:
 Ensure that if you are using a cloud provider you have enough spread across AZ's to minimize risks - refer to our [HA](https://besu.hyperledger.org/en/latest/HowTo/Configure/Configure-HA/High-Availability/) and [Load Balancing] (https://besu.hyperledger.org/en/latest/HowTo/Configure/Configure-HA/Sample-Configuration/) documentation